 Bonus Payments in Germany

 A bonus or commission program is discretionary on top of salary.
-There is no 13th month or 14th month salary payment in Germany.
+There is no mandatory 13th month or 14th month salary payment in Germany.

 Vacation in Germany

-German law provides for 24 days of vacation time for a 6-day work week or 20 days for a five-day work week.
+German law provides for 24 days of vacation time for a 6-day work week or 20 days for a 5-day work week.
 In practice, most full-time employees receive 25 to 30 days of vacation time per year in Germany.
 Vacation time is not reduced by time taken for sick leave or public holidays.

 Sick Leave in Germany